 When designing a Conversational UI solution, the lifecycle of good user experience needs to be employed.
 Start with research and analysis to know your users, design the product to meet identified expectations, and validate often to check that it delivers the intended experience.

-If you need help getting started, contact Bitwise to learn how we are helping traditional enterprises take advantage of new technologies for AI to modernize user experiences with Conversational UI.
+If you need help getting started, check out our on-demand webinar or contact Bitwise to learn how we are helping traditional enterprises take advantage of new technologies for AI to modernize user experiences with Conversational UI.